 What is the answer to Can guinea pigs eat spinach?
-The answer is yes.
 They can eat both baby spinach and regular spinach.
 In fact, leafy greens like spinach are a great source of vitamin C and vitamin A. Guinea pigs cannot produce vitamin C on their own and therefore must get it from the foods they eat.
 This will help them to fight infections and heal wounds, as well as defending them from scurvy, which results from a lack of vitamin C. Therefore, leafy greens like spinach can be good treats in your cavy’s diet.

+The answer is yes, guinea pigs can eat spinach.
 It is recommended that spinach be fed to your cavy no more than one to two times a week.
 It should be fed in small doses, such as one to two leaves at a time.
 Also, be sure that you feed them only the leaves and not the stems.
 The leaves must be fresh; do not feed your guinea pig old spinach leaves.
 Be sure that the leaves are washed thoroughly before feeding them to your cavy and be sure that they were never treated with any chemicals.

 Despite its potential health benefits, too much spinach can be detrimental to your guinea pig’s health.
 Although guinea pigs eat spinach and it can be healthy in small quantities, too much spinach can give your guinea pig an upset stomach, diarrhea, stones, renal failure, or kidney and liver problems.
 Therefore, spinach should be given only occasionally and in small amounts.